How does your dog cope being left alone?

 - Dog-Cam Footage.
 We tried a few different recording devices from mobile phone apps to dog cams.
 Having data about what went on when we left the house helped us moderate and adapt our training plan.
 And as training progressed it also gave us reassurance that Gerry was at ease … as we watched him making himself comfortable on our bed!

 - Marlena Del Martini Price.
 Her book and blog were invaluable.
 They gave us a clear plan to follow and made us understand the importance of going slowly, noticing small improvements … and celebrating them!
+This article “6 Mistakes Your Cant Afford To Make Treating Separation Anxiety” is also super helpful.

 The tactics we used may not ‘work’ with every dog, after all each is an individual but I hope the above gives you comfort that you’re not alone on this journey.
 And that success is possible – for us that meant Gerry can be left, relaxed and content home alone.